awallach4/hotplate-docs/guide/installation-for-beginners.md

 #### `client/src/CLIENT_CONFIG.ts` and `console/src/CONSOLE_CONFIG.ts`

 Replace all of the placeholders with the applicable values.
-If you do not plan to use the calendar service, remove the placeholders, but only delete what is in between the quotation marks.
+If you do not plan to use the calendar service, remove the placeholders, but only delete what is in between the quotation marks, otherwise follow the guide on the email and calendar services to learn what to paste here.
 For the `firebaseConfig` variable, go to the project settings page on the Firebase Console and copy the object for the client app.
 For the `recaptchaSiteKey` variable, go to the reCaptcha console and copy the site key for your site.

 #### `console/index.html`